 For complete peace of mind

 If you’re still concerned about the level of contaminants in your home, you may want to consider investing in the Austin Air HealthMate Plus™.
-Using Medical Grade HEPA and Activated Carbon, the HealthMate Plus will remove a wide range of contaminants including, chemicals, allergens and the smallest particles.
+Using Medical Grade Certified HEPA Material and Activated Carbon, the HealthMate Plus will remove a wide range of contaminants including, chemicals, allergens and the smallest particles.
 For more info on the Austin Air HealthMate Plus why not visit our shop page today.

 Latest Stories